Some thoughts about a movie - and news from The Freedom Bus tour!

-This page can relate some information sent by refugee friend in detention.
-The word 'FREEDOM' is posted in four languages on this page: In Arabic, Farsi (also Urdu, Hazaran and Dari), in Tamil, and Sinhalese.
+This page can relate some information sent by refugee friends in detention.
+The word 'FREEDOM' is posted in four languages on this page, in Arabic, Farsi (also Urdu, Hazaran and Dari), in Tamil, and Sinhalese.

 We can also offer some images of one of the greatest action projects carried out around Australia: the work of the people of the Freedom Bus - which travelled all around Australia, visiting the detainees and trying to bring some hope and greetings to them in all the detention centres.

 The man is 25-year-old Ali Reza who has now been deported back to Iran.